tabreturn/tabreturn.github.io/_posts/2020-12-20-interactive_svg_animations_with_gsap.md

 </blockquote>

-## Adding Interactive Animations with JavaScript & GSAP
+## Adding Interactive Animation with JavaScript & GSAP

 You'll click different parts of the espresso machine to trigger animations.
-There are many ways to animate SVG elements---natively (*CSS*, *rAF*, *WAAPI*, *VanillaJS*) and using JavaScript libraries (like *Anime*, *Mo*, *p5*, *Snap*).
+There are many ways to animate SVG elements---natively (*CSS*, *rAF*, *WAAPI*, *VanillaJS*) and using JavaScript libraries (like *Anime*, *Mo*, and *p5*).
 You'll use *GSAP*, a JavaScript library especially developed for handling animation.
 As the GSAP developers put it---

 *Think of GSAP as the Swiss Army Knife of JavaScript animation...but better.
 It animates anything JavaScript can touch (CSS properties, canvas library objects, SVG, React, Vue, generic objects, whatever) and it solves countless browser inconsistencies, all with blazing speed (up to 20x faster than jQuery), including automatic GPU-acceleration of transforms.*